chrvt/denoising-normalizing-flow/README.md

 2. generate new samples from p(x),
 3. infer low-dimensional latent variables.

-As a classical NF degenerates for data living on a low-dimensional manifold embedded in high dimensions, the DNF inflates the manifold valued data using Gaussian noise and learns a denoising mapping similar to DAE.
+As a classical NF degenerates for data living on a low-dimensional manifold embedded in high dimensions, the DNF inflates the manifold valued data using noise and learns a denoising mapping similar to DAE.

 ### Related Work